TERMS AND CONDITIONS

 - You must comply with all instructions given to you by us and our staff, whether in the attached documents, in the video and other briefings given to you before the Flight, or verbally at any time during the day of the Flight.
+We are not liable for any personal injury or loss sustained due to the failure to comply with the instructions given.
 You will be given suitable personal protective equipment before the Flight, which you must wear as instructed.
 You will need to provide your own footwear, which should be sturdy and offer some ankle support (leather soled shoes are not suitable).

 B 7) Insurance

 The aircraft in which the Flight takes place will be fully insured for third party and passenger liability with a combined single limit of £25 million.
 If you hold personal life assurance or similar policies, you should make your own enquiries before the Flight as to the extent of cover whilst participating in adventurous activities such as this.
 It is your responsibility to ensure that the insurance cover provided by us or otherwise available to you is suitable and adequate for all your needs.
 If you decide that you require additional insurance cover, it is your responsibility to obtain such insurance at your own cost.